 Your Mary Free Bed therapy sessions may take place at the bedside, in the therapy gym or outdoors – it all depends on what’s best for your rehabilitation.
-For most patients, therapy occurs 5 to 7 days a week, including most holidays.
+For most patients, therapy occurs five to seven days a week, including most holidays.
 After your morning therapy there will be a break for lunch.
 Therapy sessions will continue in the afternoon.
-You can expect a total of 3 hours of therapy spread throughout each day.
+You can expect a total of three hours of therapy spread throughout each day.
 The amount of therapy you receive and the intensity depend on your individual circumstances.

 What to Pack for Your Stay

 Below are some items we recommend you bring for your inpatient stay at Mary Free Bed:

 • Four-five outfits of loose-fitting clothing that are easy to get on, modest and allow for free movement as you exercise.
 Good examples include T-shirts with easy necklines or button-up shirts, sweatpants or elastic-waist pants or shorts